Paddo-Head/SymWoW/README.md

 Donation system (To be developed...)

-All libraries and bundles included in the Symfony Standard Edition are released under the MIT or BSD license.
+All libraries and bundles included in the SymWoW are released under the MIT or BSD license.

 Enjoy!